caspergrl/GT-UX-UI-Dec2022-June2023/10-week/02-lesson.md

 Actions (also known as routines) are what the trigger causes the person to do after.
 In this case, search flights.

 ## SLIDE 7
-The action takes place if the following criteria are met:
+The action takes place if:
-- The user must have sufficient motivation
+- The user has sufficient motivation
 - They must have the ability to complete the desired action
-- There must be a trigger present in order to complete the action
+- If there is a trigger present in order to complete the action So they must have the desire, the ability and then the actual functionality in the UI to complete an action.

 ## SLIDE 8
-The reward happens when the action is completed and can be as simple as completing an action.
+The process of rewarding the user once the action is complete.
 It brings satisfaction and happiness (this is a great time to explore ways to add user delight!).

 ## SLIDE 9
-In a social media scenario, when we complete an action such as posting something, our peers give us validation as the reward.
+Rewards of the tribe: In a social media scenario, when we complete an action such as posting something, our peers give us validation as the reward.
 Having something go viral feels good!

 ## SLIDE 10
 In the Investment step of habit loops, users ideally continue using the product after accomplishing different tasks and experiencing the rewards from completing the action.
 For example, gaining rewards when going with a particular airline can be motivating to continue to use that airline.